daattali/beautiful-jekyll/hotel.md

 ---
 ## Overflow Block at the Hilton Garden Inn

-Due to overwhelming demand, we have reserved rooms in the nearby Hilton Garden Inn, attached to the Brookfield Convention Center!<br>
+Due to overwhelming demand, we have reserved rooms in the nearby Hilton Garden Inn, attached to the Brookfield Convention Center!
 [Click here to book at the overflow Hotel!](https://www.hilton.com/en/attend-my-event/fursquaredoverflowblock/)

 ## Booking at the Sheraton